samarcanda-93/QuantSandbox/README.md

 ### PDF reports

 - You’ll be prompted to generate a PDF at the end of runs
-- Reports include: summary/executive summary, portfolio charts, risk metrics, parameter heatmaps and comparisons, and “Today’s suggestion”
+- Reports include: summary/executive summary, portfolio charts, risk metrics, parameter heatmaps and comparisons, AI-generated market analysis, and “Today’s suggestion”
 - Filenames follow patterns like `strategy_report_<TICKER>_<timestamp>.pdf` or `full_analysis_report_<TICKER>_<timestamp>.pdf`
 - Each suggestion is accompanied by the disclaimer: “This is not financial advice.”